-For the family's oil and gas advisors, this was a tip that the company planned to or was already drilling on the property.
+For the family's mineral managers, this was a tip that the company planned to or was already drilling on the property.
 A quick check on an online industry database confirmed that production had in fact started six months earlier.
 The new company had overlooked fine print in the lease's royalty clause, dictating that unless the lessor (the family) received royalties within 120 days of the start of production, the lease would terminate.